 Q. If I have had Greek and/or Hebrew at the undergraduate level, do I have to repeat it again?

 A. Not necessarily.
 For every 6 hours of language credit at the undergraduate level (with a B or better) we offer you the opportunity to proceed into the next logical level.
-So a student with 6 hours of Greek or Hebrew at the undergraduate level may skip the introductory class at NOBTS and enroll in the intermediate class; a student with 12 hours may skip both the introductory and intermediate classes and proceed directly to an advanced exegesis or advanced grammar class.
-Upon successful completion of the intermediate or advanced class (with a B or better), the student will verify his/her grade with the Accelerated MDiv office to be given credit for those classes he/she skipped and will pay 1/3 tuition for those skipped classes.
+So a student with 6 hours of Greek or Hebrew at the undergraduate level may skip Greek 1 or Hebrew 1 at NOBTS and enroll in Greek 2 or Hebrew 2; a student with 12 hours may skip both Greek or Hebrew 1 and 2 and proceed directly to Greek/Hebrew Exegesis or Advanced Greek/Hebrew.
+Upon successful completion of the NOBTS class in which the student is enrolled (with a B or better), the student will verify his/her grade with the Accelerated MDiv office to be given credit for those classes he/she skipped and pay 1/3 tuition for those skipped classes.
 In other words, depending on the number of undergraduate hours in Greek and/or Hebrew, qualified students may be eligible to take 3 hours at NOBTS, pay for 4, and receive credit for 6; or take 3, pay for 5, and receive credit for 9.
 It’s just that simple.

 Q. If I should choose to transfer to another institution, will any of the eligible Accelerated MDiv credits transfer?

 A. All of the credits received through the Accelerated MDiv program, with the exception of advanced placement credits in Greek and Hebrew, are only applicable at NOBTS and are not added to the student's transcript until the student has completed all other coursework for his/her MDiv and has applied, and been approved, for graduation from NOBTS.

 Q. Where can I find more information about the program?